 KNOW YOUR HISTORY

-Of course Gaztelugatxe makes for cool Instagram photos and Snapchat stories , but it’s always better to know more about where you’re visiting than which filter looks the best.
+Of course Gaztelugatxe makes for cool Instagram photos and Snapchat stories, but it’s always better to know more about where you’re visiting than which filter looks the best.
 Historically, Gaztelugatxe has been around since about the 9th century; it has been attacked and used as a confrontation site for lords and kings.
-The church, which was CGI’d to be Daenerys Targaryen’s castle in GOT, has served as a refuge for shipwrecked sailors.
+The church, which was CGI’d to be Daenerys Targaryen’s castle in Game of Thrones, has served as a refuge for shipwrecked sailors.
 You can read more about its history and why it’s important here.

 PACK A LUNCH AND WATER BOTTLE